jboss-switchyard/quickstarts/camel/Readme.md

     10:57:46,434 INFO  [Camel Test Route] Title Name [Fletch]

 Notice the Camel Endpoint **switchyard://OrderService**, this is the endpoint that SwitchYard generates and can be configured by setting the schema property like demonstrated above.

+---
+## SwitchYard Transformers and Camel's TypeConverters
+SwitchYard has build in transformers and custom transformers can be registered with the runtime.
+Camel has TypeConverters that basically perform similar tasks.

+SwitchYards Camel component provides a SwitchYard transformer that delegates to Camel's TypeConverters.
+To accomplish this the different type of converters have to be registered with SwitchYard as transformers.
+This is currently a static file, *META-INF/switchyard/transforms.xml* which is parsed by SwitchYard.
+In future versions these will be dynamically registred with SwitchYard.

+If users have customer Camel TypeConverters they can be specified by either adding them to the transforms.xml in the SwitchYard Camel component or they can add a transforms.xml to there deployment archive.

 _ _ _